ChadHayes91/Chad_Hayes_Portfolio/README.md

 ## Project 1: CS 6491 Computer Graphics <br> 3D Tetrahedron Robot with A* Pathfinding

-This project used a tool called Processing (which serves a similar function as game engine) to create and render a robot with a tetrahedron core to move around on a canvas.
+This project used a tool called "Processing" (which serves a similar function as game engine) to create and render a robot with a tetrahedron core to move around on a canvas.
 The robot uses modern pathfinding techniques in order to reach the user's current mouse location.

 ### Links
 GitHub Page: [https://chadhayes91.github.io/Pathfinding_TetRobot/](https://chadhayes91.github.io/Pathfinding_TetRobot/)   <br>